 CG: How do you choose the style for any specific brands?
 And how minimal style of branding can make or break the marketing strategy?

-IW: Well we specialise not just in design but also in brand strategy.
+Inchwork.
+Well, we specialise not just in design but also in brand strategy.
 We at Inchwork believe in giving brands a very holistic approach.
 While creating a brand, we start off with a brand-print/manifesto that forms the building blocks of most businesses.
-Post our market research for the brand, we come up with visual alternatives and solutions for it, while at it we do put out guidelines for the brand that will help build it’s marketing strategy, factoring in trend forecasts.
-Our sole vision is to make a brand powerful, through visual imagery, not just
+Post our market research for the brand, we come up with visual alternatives and solutions for it, while at it we do put out guidelines for the brand that will help build its marketing strategy, factoring in trend forecasts.
+Our sole vision is to make a brand powerful, through visual imagery, not just beautify it.

-IW: I guess that would be our individual approaches within in a team, we like bouncing ideas, doing drawing jams together and not pretend that we know everything.
-We’re not that a big team, and all of us are multi-faceted, we like to experiment and challenge our own ways of working.
+Inchwork.
+I guess that would be our individual approaches within a team, we like bouncing ideas, doing drawing jams together and not pretend that we know everything.
+We’re not that a big team and all of us are multi-faceted, we like to experiment and challenge our own ways of working.
 We are basically open to adaptation.
 We always look at the bigger picture and the learning curve with it.

-CG: How do the market research, product identity and reputation is aligned with the branding over the client’s need?
+CG: How do the market research, product identity and reputation are aligned with the branding over the client’s need?
 Does that change the way you design for a brand?

 So just to sum it up, it’s very important to understand the client’s perspective but at the same time be proactive enough to make them understand your take on the whole approach.
 You’re the professional here and it’s your job to get your market research, product identity and reputation in sync with the client’s needs.

-CG: What leads the final outcome of any branding exercise, business needs or what client wants?
+CG: What leads to the final outcome of any branding exercise, business needs or what the client wants?

-IW: Re-branding projects are the most difficult ones to tackle.
-A brand over a period becomes an entity with a notion, and its perception is hard to let go off.
-And at the same time, it’s very important to understand that it’s not a baby, it’s a grown up adult, which is ready for a fresh lease of life.
-How you groom a baby and an adult is completely different and that’s where most of the people miserably fail.
-We’ve just recently finished branding an infrastructure giant and their properties and it has taken us almost over a year.
-I think patience is the biggest virtue and just be focused onto what you love doing.
+Inchwork.
+Re-branding projects are the most difficult ones to tackle.
+A brand over a period becomes an entity with a notion, and its perception is hard to let go of.
+And at the same time, it’s very important to understand that it’s not a baby, it’s a grown-up adult, which is ready for a fresh lease of life.
+How you groom a baby and an adult is completely different and that’s where most people miserably fail.
+We’ve just recently finished branding and infrastructure giant and their properties and it has taken us almost over a year.
+I think patience is the biggest virtue and just be focused on what you love doing.
 For us that’s branding.

 Published in Issue 34